Different types of perms

 No visible curls, just good old bounce to the hair.
 A volumizing perm is perfect for those looking to achieve the best volume without a complete change in hairstyle.
 Just add a lift of bounce with this type, and you don’t have to worry about maintaining it for another 4-5 months!

-What is the loosest perm?
+What is the loosest option?

 Beach waves are very loose curls that will look natural.
 If you want something less loose, you can go for stacked curls.
 They start a couple of inches below the roots with large curls, unlike spirals.